-Sue Bettman is an accomplished C-suite leader and strategic business advisor with battle-tested management skills and the ability to drive innovation.
+Sue Bettman is a Partner at Brunswick Group, the world’s leading critical issues advisory firm, where she advises clients on financial transactions, litigation and corporate crises.
+Sue is an independent director, accomplished C-suite leader, and strategic business advisor with battle-tested management skills and the ability to drive innovation.
 Sue is a respected partner to the CEO, Board of Directors, and executive team, with proven expertise in corporate governance, executive compensation, shareholder engagement, compliance programs, human capital management, crisis management, and enterprise risk management.
 She is a steward of corporate culture and a collaborative leader who communicates effectively and builds productive relationships with all levels of an organization.
 Notably, Sue has extensive experience in mergers, acquisitions, divestitures, integrations, spin-offs, reorganizations, and other transactions to support and evolve the capital structure.

-Sue was General Counsel, Corporate Secretary and Chief Compliance Officer of RR Donnelley which was, prior to its spin-off of LSC, a global, publicly traded $13 billion provider of digital and print communications and logistics services.
+Sue was General Counsel, Corporate Secretary and Chief Compliance Officer of RR Donnelley (from February 2004 to September 2016) which was, prior to its spin-off of LSC, a global, publicly traded $13 billion provider of digital and print communications and logistics services.
 At RRD, Sue was a member of the five-person Executive Steering Committee responsible for strategy, structure and implementation of the company’s simultaneous spin-off of two of its businesses into separate publicly traded entities, chaired the Ethics & Compliance and Whistleblower Committees, was a member of the Enterprise Risk Management and Disclosure Committees, and was responsible for all Board and governance matters as well as outreach to RRD’s largest institutional shareholders and leadership of the compliance, intellectual property, legal, and insurance functions.

 Sue is qualified to serve on the Audit, Compensation and Governance Committees of public company boards.